stephengold/Maud/README.md

 In orbit mode, turning the camera also changes its location, making it easy to view models from many directions.
-By the default, the central point is the "3-D cursor" -- a user-selected location, typically visible as a small, yellow, 6-pointed star at the center of the view.
+By the default, the central point is the "3-D cursor" -- a user-selected location, typically visible as a small, black/yellow, 6-pointed star at the center of the view.

-Move the 3-D cursor to a new location by clicking LMB on an object in the view: either the model or its platform.
+Move the 3-D cursor to a new location by clicking LMB on an object in the view: either the model or the platform.
-The 3-D cursor doesn't attach to other objects, so moving or altering objects in the scene doesn't affect the 3-D cursor.
+The 3-D cursor doesn't attach to other objects, so moving or altering objects in the scene won't affect the location of the 3-D cursor.
 The "Cursor Tool" (selected using "View -> Scene options -> Cursor") can alter the appearance of the 3-D cursor.
-The "Camera Tool" (selected using "View -> Scene options -> Camera") can be used to redefine the central point.
+The "Camera Tool" (selected using "View -> Scene options -> Camera") can be used to redefine what the camera orbits.

 "Fly Mode" is a scene-view camera's alternative movement mode.
 In fly mode, the camera disregards the central point.